nix-community/NUR/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] By including this repository in NUR I give permission to license the content under the MIT license.

-Clarifiction where license should apply:
+Clarification where license should apply:
 The license above does not apply to the packages built by the Nix Packages collection, merely to the package descriptions (i.e., Nix expressions, build scripts, etc.).
 It also might not apply to patches